Tobias00723/DCS-Dynamic-script-loader-by-Tobias00723/README.md

     and loaded  in the mission

-    this script should be a drag and drop replacement for all DCS missions The scripts are loaded in aphabetical order (order of file explorer by default) so but i whould recomment puting all your API files like MIST and MOOSE in a .API or API folder
+    this script should be a drag and drop replacement for all DCS missions The scripts are loaded in alphabetical order (order of file explorer by default) so but i whould recommend putting all your API files like MIST and MOOSE in a .API or API folder
 ## Features